MateusGaropaba/MateusGaropaba/README.md

 - 👋 Hi, I’m @MateusGaropaba
-- 👀 I’m interested in learning Python and contributing with the Python community :D
+- 👀 I’m interested in learning Python and contributing to the Python community :D
 - 🌱 I’m currently learning basic stuff on Python and, simulteneously, some bits about Food Processing (specially those related to beer production <3).
 - 💞️ I’m looking to collaborate on the Python Community and creating great (and, perhaps, funny) projects with Python, Food/Beverages and Data Science!
 - 📫 How to reach me: you can send an e-mail to mateus.data.dev@gmail.com .
 Also, you can find me on Twitter (@MateusGaropaba).